Remote Working vs Working On-Site

 - What equipment do you need to make this work.

-There are many adjustments that need to be made both by the employer and by the employee to make flexible work arrangements work.
+There are many adjustments that need to be made both by the employer and by the employee to make remote working work.
 Good communication and problem solving skills are the foundation to working out any kinks.

 So here`s to all super heroes working in their pj`s – May it be a productive day!